 {\it Conclusion}.
 In this paper, we have applied recently developed formulation of E-DMFT approach \cite{MyEDMFT} to consider the electronic states, local and non-local charge and spin correlations of TBG in the filling range $2\leq n\leq 6$.
 We have used previously obtained Wannier projected dispersion of electrons, moving on a lattice of the spots with AB and BA stacking and cRPA screened interaction, which includes both, Coulomb repulsion and magnetic exchange.
 In the presence of magnetic exchange between nearest-neighbor AB and BA spots we find the tendency of electrons to occupy the same valley, and fill almost equally the nearest neighbor spots.
 The magnetic exchange favors also ferromagnetic alignment of spins of nearest neighbor spots.
 The effect of this exchange is crucial for obtaining the above discussed state; without the magnetic exchange the correlations between different spots become negligibly small.

-The obtained state in the presence of magnetic exchange for $n=2,6$, when the double occupation is present only within the same valley, is similar to that earlier discussed in the strong coupling analysis \cite{SU41,SU42} within emergent SU(2)$\times$SU(2) spin valley symmetry scenario.
-With increasing $n$ the double occupation of different valleys occurs, although it is suppressed by correlations.
+The obtained state in the presence of magnetic exchange for $n=2(6)$, when the double occupation of electrons (holes) is present only within the same valley, is similar to that earlier discussed in the strong coupling analysis \cite{SU41,SU42} within emergent SU(2)$\times$SU(2) spin valley symmetry scenario.
+With approaching half filling the double occupation of different valleys occurs, although it is suppressed by correlations.
 At lower temperatures this can yield cascade of phase transitions, which is similar to that discussed recently in Ref. \cite{Cascade}, with the difference that we expect a tendency to the equal occupation of the spots within the same valley instead of filling equally different spin projections.
 Yet, at the considered temperature we find finite local and non-local charge and spin susceptibilities, such that the spontaneous symmetry breaking does not occur.